jpt13653903/ALCHA/Wiki/MarkDown/Simulation.md

 more popular ones is [UVM] (Universal Verification Methodology).
 It is an Accellera standard, implemented by means of a SystemVerilog library of classes.
-It would be possible to implement an ALCHA based UVM library that is equivalent to the current SystemVerilog version.
+It would be possible to implement an ALCHA based UVM library that is similar to the current SystemVerilog version.

 --------------------------------------------------------------------------------

 [SystemVerilog]: http://dx.doi.org/10.1109/IEEESTD.2013.6469140
 [UVM]:           https://s3.amazonaws.com/verificationacademy-news/DVCon2015/Papers/dvcon-2015_UVM-Rapid-Adoption-A-Practical-Subset-of-UVM-Paper.pdf